Chwarszczany – chapel of St Stanislaus

 History

-Chapel of St. Stanislaus was erected in the village of Chwarszczany together with the commandry of the Templars, who settled there by Władysław Odonic in 1232, when the prince granted the monks 1000 lans of the land on the Oder, Warta and Myślas rivers.
+Chapel of St. Stanislaus was erected in the village of Chwarszczany (German: Quartschen) together with the commandry of the Templars, who settled there by Władysław Odonic in 1232, when the prince granted the monks 1000 lans of the land on the Oder, Warta and Myślas rivers.
 The church itself was probably built at the end of the 13th century, although perhaps its lower parts were made of granite cubes around 1250.

 In 1233 and 1238 Odonic extended the lands of the order to include the village of Krosno and the lands around Pyrzyce, Drezdenko and Czarnków.
 In 1247, the goods of the Knights Templar were approved by Pope Innocent IV, in 1259 by Prince Bolesław the Pious, and in 1282 by Przemysł II.
 The commandry experienced the greatest prosperity under the rule of the Knights Templar in the second half of the 13th century.
 In 1286 margrave Otto VI joined it, and in 1291 Chwarszczany became the seat of the head of the order for Poland, Pomerania and New March.